Soft Chewy Cream Caramels

 - Line an 8x8 pan with non-stick foil.
 Set aside.

 - Melt the butter in a heavy saucepan.
-Stir in the sugar, cream and corn syrup.
+Stir in the sugar, cream, and corn syrup.
 Mix and bring to a gentle boil and stir until the sugar is melted.

-- Insert a candy thermometer and continue boiling over medium-low heat until the candy reaches 247-248 degrees.
-Stir occasionally.
-If you like your caramel slightly firmer, let cook to 250 degrees.
+- If you like your caramel slightly firmer, let it cook to 250°.
 This can take 45 minutes to an hour, so be patient.

-- Remove from the heat, add the vanilla and stir to combine.
+- Remove from the heat, add the vanilla, and stir to combine.
 Pour into prepared pan.

 - Allow caramel to cool, then lift from the pan using the foil as a sling.
-Place on a cutting board and slice into 1-inch squares.
-Wrap in wax paper.

 - These freeze well.